utep-cs-arch-classes/arch1-project3-gerardocervantes8/pacman/README.md

 Once you load the program onto the msp430, the game will start.
 To control pacman you will need to use the 4 buttons on the msp430 extension board.

-To win:  You must collect all the pacdots (6 of them) in the game.
+Objective:  You must collect all the pacdots (6 of them) in the game.
-How can you lose?: You will lose if you touch an enemy, you can tell who an enemy is by their red color.
+How can you lose?
+You will lose if you touch an enemy, you can tell who an enemy is by their red color.
 Enemies are always red.
+The enemies in this game are the red sliding disks

 Enemies will be able to move, so watch out.